What is a…

 The term “Hebrew” comes from Eber, but the descendants of Eber also include the “Habiru.”
 Discoveries at Ebla, in northern Syria, seems to indicate the founder and king of Ebla to be “Ebrim.”
 (Henry M. Morris, The Defender’s Bible)

-2. Others trace the name of a Hebrew root-word signifying “to pass over,” and hence regard it as meaning “the man who passed over,” viz., the Euphrates; or to the Hebrew word meaning “the region” or “country beyond,” viz., the land of Chaldea.
+2. Others trace the name of a Hebrew root-word signifying “to pass over,” and hence regard it as meaning “the man who passed over,” that is, the Euphrates; or to the Hebrew word meaning “the region” or “country beyond,” namely the land of Chaldea.
 This latter view is preferred.
 It is the more probable origin of the designation given to Abraham coming among the Canaanites as a man from beyond the Euphrates (Genesis 14:13).